catnipthyme/catnipthyme/README.md

-- 👋 <s>Hi, I’m @catnipthyme</s> Greetings, new colleagues and possible new friends.
-My name is Cat, and I am incredibly excited to be here.
-Re-learning how to learn has been wonderful, and I look forward to continuing my coding education for the rest of my life.
+Greetings, new colleagues and possible new friends.
+My name is Cat, and I made my account before I knew usernames were made public.
+It should be something more professional, but I'm stuck with @catnipthyme.
+Such is life.

-- 👀 <s>I’m interested in ...</s> I look forward to creating something new, or helping someone else see their own dreams come to life.
-How will this be achieved?
-My adventure is just beginning, so that is the fun part; I don't know, yet!
-- 🌱 <s>I’m currently learning ...</s> As a young teenager, I did simple html on Neopets -- as all the cool kids did -- but abandoned that hobby almost two decades ago.
-As such, I may as well be learning coding from scratch.
-Everything is shiny and new, and I'm loving it.
-- 💞️ <s>I’m looking to collaborate on ...</s> Since I started App Academy, I am looking to work with other students to study and attempt projects with!
+I had a Bad Time at a coding bootcamp, and the Negative Events that followed destroyed my wish to continue learning.
+It is time, however, to get back at it.
+I aim to study/code every day.
+I aim for consistency -- even thirty minutes of coding is better than not coding at all.
+Baby steps are still steps.
+The massive quantity of tutorials and courses and tips all across the internet bogged me down for some time, delaying my re-entry into the field, but in February of 2025 I decided to focus on The Odin Project as my main resource.
+I started from scratch.

+I would be happy to pair-program with fellow JavaScript learners of any level to complete little projects and help each other on our coding journeys.

-- 📫 <s>How to reach me ...</s> Feel free to contact me at catcerickson@gmail.com.
+Feel free to contact me at catcerickson@gmail.com.

 <!---
 catnipthyme/catnipthyme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.